Confusing Information: Coconut Oil, Clogged Pores And Acne Skin

 Atopic Dermatitis study published in PubMed showed Atopic dermatitis (AD) skin is dry and readily colonized by Staphylococcus aureus (SA).
 Coconut and olive oils are traditionally used to moisturize and treat skin infections.
 A double blind study of 24 patients was done for 4 weeks.
 The results showed virgin coconut oil out performed the olive oil and could be useful in the treatment of atopic dermatitis colonization.

 As with any ingredient we present for review, we show the science in an unbiased manner.
-We do know this, that with research and anecdotal evidence of success or lack thereof, it will still be about the ingredient profile that should be weighed when dealing with acne and when incorporated into a skincare cream or cleanser.
+We do know this, with research and anecdotal evidence of success or lack thereof, it will still be about the ingredient profile that should be weighed when dealing with acne and when incorporated into a skincare cream or cleanser.
 What percentage is used in the formula is just as important as the ingredient itself.
 In full strength any ingredient can be too much for the skin, but combined with others for a skin loving balanced formula, it may provide just the correct benefit an acne prone skin type is needing.